-• During the cycle 91 the mean power decrease has been 0.1 dB per cycle.
-This value confirms the trend detected since the beginning of the mission.

-- The noise power level was within the nominal value.
-The daily average value is around 1.7 ADC unit (I) and 1.5 ADC unit (Q) for the Fore and Aft beam and it is not measurable for the Mid beam. - The Doppler compensation performances were stable during the cycle 91 and that fact indicates the effectiveness of ESACA processor to compensate for satellite attitude changes.
-The CoG of the compensated spectrum is very close to zero and its standard deviation was around 1600 Hz for the Fore and Aft antenna and around 2700 Hz for the Mid antenna.
+- During the cycle 93 the mean transmitted power decrease has been 0.04dB per cycle.
+That value confirm the tendency noted for the cycle 92 towards a stabilization of the transmitted power evolution. - The evolution of the noise during the cycle 93 was stable.
+The daily average noise power for the Fore and Aft beam was around 1.7 ADC (I) and around 1.6 ADC (Q) respectively.
+For the Mid beam the noise is not measurable. - During the cycle 93 the Doppler compensation evolution was very stable.
+The averaged CoG of the compensated spectrum is very close to zero for the Fore and Aft beam and around 200Hz for the Mid beam.
+The CoG standard deviation was around 1600 Hz for the Fore and Aft antenna and around 2700 Hz for the Mid antenna.
+The small peak detected on 23rd March 2004 was due to an AOCS mode-change to FPM in order to perform an orbit manoeuvre.